pt-gregc/ADF/trunk/extensions/customfields/object_list_builder/readme.txt

 		CourseDescription (Formatted Text Block)

-2. Add records to the CourseListBuilder custom element.
-You can add records either from the Site Administration->Elements & Forms->Elements->(Name of Element)->View Data->Add New Record OR from a page that has a datasheet on it configured for the custom element.
+2. Add records to CourseBuilder custom element.

-3. Import the Custom Field Type : Object-List-Builder (Site Administration->Elements & Forms->Field Types and Masks->Import Custom Field Type)

-	Custom Field Type zip Import Archive:
+3. Import the Custom Field Type : Object-List-Builder Custom Field Type zip Import Archive:
 		/ADF/extensions/customfields/object_list_builder/exported-objects/Object-List-Builder-Custom-Field-Type.zip

 	The Custom Field Type has the following files: object_list_builder_render.cfm (render module)
 			object_list_builder_props.cfm (properties module)
 			object_list_builder_base.cfc (base componenet)
 			call_renderitem.cfm (render module for the records on the page) object_list_builder_pre_save_hook.cfm (pre processor for ObjectListBuilder data)
 			listFormats.xml (XML file with render formats for the ObjectListBuilder) object_list_builder_editor_styles.css (styles to be used in the ckEditor) object_list_builder_styles.css (styles to be used in the ObjectListBuilder dialog)

 4. Add or modify a pre-save-form-hook.cfm file in the site's root directory.
-	If you do not have an existing pre-save-form-hook.cfm file you can use the one that is located here:
+	If you do not have an existing pre-save-form-hook.cfm file you can use the that is located here:
 		/ADF/extensions/customfields/object_list_builder/site-files/pre-save-form-hook.cfm
-	Adding pre-save-form-hook.cfm to the site for the first time will require a CF restart.
+	(If adding a new hook file to the site a CF restart will be required.)

 	If you already have a pre-save-form-hook.cfm installed in your site root, copy the following <cfinclude> line into that file:
 	<cfinclude template="/ADF/extensions/customfields/object_list_builder/object_list_builder_pre_save_hook.cfm">